RebellionWebdesign/urban-food/README.md

 ### STRUCTURE

+The structure of the website is fairly simple.
+It has Sign up and Log in buttons and only the pages it needs to function.
+A flowchart is not provided now.

 ### SKELETON

 #### Wireframes

-Wireframes can be accessed in the [docs folder](https://github.com/RebellionWebdesign/urban-food/tree/a952f5ba09719a2e3fe9fb40b3c961918578334b/docs)
+Wireframes can be accessed in the [docs folder](docs/images/readme-images/wireframes/homepage)

 ### DATABASE
 The Urban Food project uses a postgresql database for data storage.
 This is the final schema: